Skip to Content

 Base stations are where you gain the ability to reach out and touch someone.

-Larger size, more power, and better electronics provide functionality that you can’t achieve in the smaller radios.
+Larger size, more power, and better electronics provide functionality that you can’t achieve in smaller radios.
 Many output 100 watts and cover many of the high-frequency bands.
 But that’s just the beginning.

 With the additional size, base stations can dedicate space to advanced displays and digital signal processors.
 The processors filter out transmission noise and bring out even the faintest of signals.

-A base station can be a hefty investment.
-But it doesn’t stop there.
-When you buy the transceiver, you are only getting the radio.
-You will also need to purchase a power supply, antenna, antenna tuner, speakers.
-And you may wish to upgrade the microphone, add an amplifier.
+You will also need to purchase a power supply, an antenna, an antenna tuner, and speakers.
+And you may wish to upgrade the microphone by adding an amplifier.
 Don’t forget the computer so you can take advantage of all the cool digital modes!

-Where to Buy a HAM Radio
+Where to Buy a Ham Radio

-If you are a beginner operator, I highly recommend only purchasing new radios or purchasing a used one only from an experienced and trusted source.
-Basically, radios are too expensive to risk getting one that requires repairs or has a spotty history.
+If you are a beginner operator, I highly recommend only purchasing new radios or used ones from an experienced and trusted source.

 Luckily, there are several brick-and-mortar as well as online shops that carry a wide variety of new radios.